Child car seat laws UK and abroad

 - conforms to the United Nations standard, ECE Regulation 44/03 or ECE 44/04 (this is marked on a label on the seat), or

 - approved under R129 (also known as i-Size.)

 - is suitable for the child's weight and size, or height (if buying an i-Size seat)

 - is correctly fitted according to the manufacturer's instructions.

-Avoid confusion about booster seat rules, read our guide on booster seats.
+Avoid confusion about booster seat rules, read our guide booster seats: are you breaking the law?

 Height-based or weight-based car seats?